finnoybu/finnoybu/README.md

-# Hi there, I'm Ken Tannenbaum!
+# Code.
+Break.
+Fix.
+Repeat.
-I’m a Quality Assurance (QA) engineer with a growing interest in full-stack development.
+Hi, I'm Ken Tannenbaum - a Quality Assurance (QA) engineer with a growing interest in full-stack development.
 Currently learning Python, JavaScript, and exploring Astro for dynamic websites.
 I’m passionate about problem-solving, cybersecurity (especially DFIR), and web development.

 ## About Me
 I enjoy finding and solving problems through code, and am actively learning new technologies and expanding my skills in frontend and backend development.